Dhruvansh-ddp/Spam_Twitter_Extension/README.md

 Remove tweets with morethan 5 hashtags

 ## Future Features
-- Automatic detection of spam tweets using predefined heuristics.
+- Remove unrelated replies or push it down.
+- Check relevance of tweet with its hashtag.
+- push down videos replies and putting gif and text replies at top.
-- User customization options for defining what constitutes spam.
+- User customization options..
-- Safe removal of identified spam without affecting other tweets.

 ### Prerequisites
 - A modern web browser (Chrome, Firefox, etc.)